eamanola/empty-backend/README.md

 ### env

-create .env.development.local, and .env.production.local in project root. see env.sample for available options
+create .env.development.local, .env.test.local, and .env.production.local in project root. see env.sample for
+available options

+make sure test and production dbs are different :)

 ### run